haberdashPI/vscode-modal-keys/README.md

 meticulous documentation.
 There are some important features that differ between the two extensions.

-Features that ModalKeys has, which ModalEdit lacks.
+What follows are are just *some* of the features ModalKeys has which ModalEdit lacks.

 1. Concise keymap format: I've created a terser, simplified keymap format
 2. Customized modes: You can define your own key modes, to expand the keymap more easily